Ne1ran/Project_Dacha/README.md

 # Project Dacha #
 ## Project Dacha is singleplayer farming game with hard time-management and realistic growth system.
-Plants can become ill and you have to cure them or prevent infects beforehand.
+Plants can become ill and you have to cure them or prevent infection beforehand.

 ### You (player) will be able to plant different cultures with their unique growth mechanics.
 ### Soil is changing according to the plants, that grow on it or when you use fertilizers.
 But they aren't applying instantly.
 You need to wait for some time.
 Did I mentioned, that some plants doesn't like different soils and fertilizers?